Robertron624/bookmark-landing-page/README.md

 - [Add SASS to Svelte JS with svelte-preprocess](https://linguinecode.com/post/add-sass-svelte-js) - Using Sass with Svelte JS is a little different than using it with React or Vue.
 This article helped me get Sass working with Svelte JS.

 - [Svelte Interactive course](https://svelte.dev/tutorial/classes) - This is the official Svelte JS tutorial.
 It's a great resource for learning Svelte JS, from state management to component creation.

+- [Svelte Native accordion](https://svelte.dev/repl/74ff0da7cb074d4788b996e2d91258d3?version=3.23.0) - This is a great ressource for creating a native group of accordion components in Svelte JS.
+I used this to create the accordion component in this project.
 ## Author

 - Personal Website - [Robert Ramirez](https://robert-ramirez.netlify.app)